HME201 - Medicine 2A

 Knowledge of Health and Illness: Endocrine and Life Cycle topic (2 hour examination, 80% of topic marks), Musculoskeletal and Metabolism topic (2 hour examination, 80% of topic marks).

-Note: The Doctor and Patient theme does not involve end of semester assessment in HME201.
+Note: The Doctor and Patient and Public Health Medicine themes do not involve end of semester assessment in HME201.

 Students will be provided with a booklist detailing prescribed and recommended textbooks.
 Students will also be directed to supplemental electronic resources within the Deakin University Library.
 Self-directed learning through investigations of the literature is an important learning strategy for all themes of the Deakin medical course.